 This sector is changing rapidly at the moment.

 There have been satisfied customers posting in local Facebook groups, suggesting Starlink provides download speeds of ~280Mb/s, upload speeds of ~20Mb/s.
 Latency should be around 20ms (e.g. good) due to the relatively low orbit used.

 The Lymm 'telephone' exchange on The Crescent (behind the Shell petrol station) is relevant for some of the available broadband services.
 You should be able to use the BT Wholesale checker to determine what options you are likely to get to your property (enter phone number + captcha, or address + Captcha though address must be in BT's database, and may be less accurate) - you absolutely don't have to buy from BT & in most cases there will be alternative options at a lower cost / with improved customer services compared to BT.
 The BT Wholesale checker is recommended over others as it gives a wide range of information about the various options, both for ordering and for fault finding comparison.

-Within the Lymm area there are as at early 2021, two main options for 'classic broadband', ADSL (Asynchronous Digital Subscriber Line) & FTTC (Fibre To The Cabinet).
+Within the Lymm area there were two main options for 'classic broadband', ADSL (Asynchronous Digital Subscriber Line) & FTTC (Fibre To The Cabinet).
 Both of these are provided via a copper telephone line, that goes from your property to a green street cabinet, and then back to the telephone exchange.
 The telephone exchange is (keeping it simple) connected to national data networks and the internet.

 1. ADSL (Asynchronous Digital Subscriber Line) aka 'Fast' broadband

 includes ADSL & ADSL 2+.
 Typically the cheapest option.
 Any new installation should be ADSL2+ (giving faster rates than it's predecessor).
 Data rate received depends the length of the copper wiring to the telephone exchange which can be very different to the actual distance, as cabling can go via some weird routes....